dengzq/BaseRecyclerViewAdapter/README.md

 ```
 adapter.loadMoreListener = object : OnLoadMoreListener {
             override fun onLoadMore() {
-               //do what you what to add data here;
+               //do what you want to add data here;
             }
         }
 ```